The first-time homebuyers’ tax credit was introduced by the Federal Government in the 2009 Federal Budget.

 - You or your spouse must be considered a first-time homebuyer.
-You are considered a first-time home buyer if you or your spouse have not owned or lived in a home owned by either of you for the four years prior to acquiring the new home.
+You are considered a first-time home buyer if you or your spouse have not owned or lived in a home owned by either of you for the four years before acquiring the new home.

-- The home must be used as your principal place of residence and you must intend to live there no later than one year after purchase.
+- The home must be used as your principal residence, and you must intend to live there no later than one year after purchase.

 Claiming Your Home Buyers’ Tax Credit

-You can claim the tax credit on your personal income tax return under line 369 of Schedule 1 of your Federal Tax form.
+You can claim the tax credit on your personal income tax return in line 369 of Schedule 1 of your Federal Tax form.
 See Canada Revenue Agency for more information on the HBTC.

 Other First-Time Home Buyer Rebates

 Land transfer tax rebates are available for first-time homebuyers in some Canadian provinces, including Prince Edward Island, British Columbia, and Ontario.

 The rebate amount depends on several factors such as home purchase amount, residency status of the buyer, qualification as a first-time homebuyer, use as a principal residence, etc.